ASK THE ANIMALS: What Shelter Dogs Have Taught Me About Life, Love, and Trust

 When I tried to go ahead, my wheels had no traction at all.
 The rear end of the car drifted to the right as the front tires spun uselessly.
 And then, to my horror, the car started sliding backwards, downhill, veering sideways toward a steep embankment on the right side.
 “Oh God, oh God, oh God,” I chanted as I worked the wheel, trying to steer away from the eight foot dropoff.

 The car came to a stop.
 I drew a few deep breaths to try to calm myself; then, shifting into first I tried again to go forward.
-The front tires whined in protest at their inability to gain purchase on the icy pavement, while the back end slid sideways and even closer to the steep slope.
+The front tires whined in protest at their inability to grip the icy pavement, while the back end slid sideways and even closer to the steep slope.

 I sat for a moment, heart pounding, wondering what in the world I was going to do.
 I took out my cell phone.
 No signal.